Hi everyone! Thank you for reading Exterior and Interior Painting Specialists blog!

 - Communicate with your neighbors.
 Besides your homes own care and upkeep, you should pay attention to your neighbors yard and observe anything like overhanging trees or weeds that might fall and break off into your yard.

-Fill out the form below with Or if you'd like a free estimate!!
+Fill out the form below with any questions!
+Or if you'd like a free estimate!!

 - Finalize any last minute outdoor projects.
 If there is a swingset you are waiting to build or have any art projects or home decor items that need painted make sure to finish them now while you can still find the time outdoors.

 - If you have outdoor pets you should inspect the deck and any other outdoor areas for damage they might have caused that has gone unnoticed.
 Broken screens and chewed up furniture will sometimes go overlooked until it is too late to do something.
 Inspect these areas now and observe to make sure these repairs remain intact.

 - Install carpet or cork in walkways.
 This is mostly concerning areas such as garage walkways or mudrooms – places that typically get colder in the autumn and winters months.
 Installing small areas of carpet or even cork boards can ensure you won’t be chilling when walking around in the coming months.